Ka ʻōwili ʻōkaʻi: Casting

-On August 22, 2018 it was reported by TV Line that Rochelle Aytes had been cast in a guest role as a character named Greer.
+On August 22, 2018 it was reported by TVLine that Rochelle Aytes had been cast in a guest role as a character named Greer.
 The character portrays a CIA operative and a former romantic interest of O'Loughlin's character, Steve McGarrett.
 Mark Dacascos returned as Wo Fat for the first time since the season 5 episode "Ina Paha".

 Despite being credited in the opening title sequence Ian Anthony Dale, Taylor Wily, and Dennis Chun were absent from the episode.

 Promotion

 The teaser trailer for the episode was released on September 12, 2018 while three additional promos were released prior to the premiere on September 26 and 28.

 On August 13, 2018 it was announced that the season would have an advanced premiere screening along with and advanced premiere screening Magnum P.I..
 The annual event known as "Sunset on the Beach", featuring interviews with the cast and crew as well as a special performance by Cyndi Lauper, was scheduled to take place on September 14, 2018 at Waikiki beach in Honolulu, Hawaii.
 It was later rescheduled to September 16 as a result of the Category 4 Hurricane Olivia.